 These employees have a destructive effect on workplace morale, employee engagement and overall productivity.
 They expose organizations, including unions, to significant costs through filing multiple complaints against others – both informal and formal.
 Many employees quit or transfer as a result of this behaviour.
 Others take sick leave in response to anxiety-based symptoms, such as nausea, headaches and insomnia.

 As a result of their aggressive demeanour, many coworkers of “high conflict personalities” are reluctant to confront or report them.
-Supervisors and shop stewards are equally reticient to address issues with them in a direct and forthright manner.
+Supervisors and shop stewards are equally reticent to address issues with them in a direct and forthright manner.

 What Needs to Happen?